 Once a student has attempted 15 credit hours of courses (including those attempted at other institutions), a student’s academic performance is evaluated at the end of each semester.
-Students who do not maintain a minimum 2.0 grade point average for any semester will be placed on academic probation.
+Students who do not maintain a minimum 2.0-grade point average for any semester will have a "not in good standing" (probation) academic status.
 The student will be allowed to register for the next semester.
 The student will remain on "not in good standing" (probation) until the semester or cumulative grade point average (as needed) is 2.0 or above.

 Auditing a Course

 Prospective students interested in auditing a course should follow the regular admissions process by submitting a completed application to Student Affairs and meet any prerequisite and/or co-requisite course requirements.
 Test scores and/or official transcripts for any prior college credit can be waived from the admissions process in the event that the student is planning to enroll in a course that has no prerequisite/co-requisite requirements.

 The auditing student will be required to follow the regular admission/registration process.
 In addition, the student must complete an Add/Drop Form and submit it to the Student Affairs Office before the end of the drop/add period as designated by the official NTCC Academic Calendar.